A battered wife seeks Radio West's help, and Eddie discovers the strange truth

 The tailor in turn tells Eddie that the jacket was made for Jimmy Colefax.
 Colefax is currently attempting

-to sail the world in a yacht he made himself, and is participating in regular radio link ups, broadcast with his wife Val, over Radio West. |
+to sail the world in a yacht he made himself, and is participating in regular radio link ups, broadcast with

 SYNOPSIS BY NICK